 Your title is the MOST important element that can make people want to click on the link and read your article or not.

-If optimizing headlines click through rate is new to you it will teach you for free how to make them better.
+If optimizing headlines and click through rate is new to you, it will teach you for free how to make them better.

 When you’re shopping for stuff online, what do you look for next after checking out the pictures?
 You read the product description, right?